 - Mr. Beastly, the Minion with an F in Evil from Care Bears does this in one episode, but ends up running back to his boss after the good guys go a little too far in welcoming him.

 - My Little Pony: In the climax of "The Return Of Tambelon", the ponies and their human ally Megan, after MacGyvering their way out of the dungeon, get most of Grogar's army to ditch him while they go and defeat the old goat.

-- Hack and Slash, the Terrible Trio of ReBoot, abandon their master Megabyte in Season 3 for being incompetent.
-They are then rebuilt by Phong, the Obi Wan, and from then on treat him as their new master.
+- Hack and Slash, the Terrible Trio of ReBoot, switch sides in Season 3.
+Megabyte finally got tired of their incompetence and tried to have them killed off by sending them up against Hexadecimal.
+Phong, however, put them back together and from then on treat him as their new master.

 - Similarly to the above example, the Nerdlucks in Space Jam.
 It only occurs to them, however, after a long while.

 - She's not exactly a mook, but Jinx of Teen Titans has one of these thanks to the surprisingly sweet attention Kid Flash keeps giving her.